 Lists of literature cited

 Most articles will have a list of literature cited, so when taxonomists publish their work they are also continually publishing bibliographic metadata.
 These lists are becoming increasingly accessible to machines.
-Furthermore CrossRef is encouraging publishers to include lists of references cited in their submissions to CrossRef.
-If both a cited article has a DOI, then this citation link may ultimately find its way into(Heibi, Peroni & Shotton, 2019) Open Citations (Peroni & Shotton, 2020).
+Furthermore, CrossRef is encouraging publishers to include lists of references cited in their submissions to CrossRef.
+If both the citing article and the cited article have Crossref DOIs, then this citation link may ultimately find its way into COCI, the OpenCitations index of open Crossref DOI-to-DOI citations (Heibi, Peroni & Shotton, 2019).
 While this helps grow the citation network, it overlooks all those publications that lack DOIs (or which lacked them at the time the citing article was published).
 However, the metadata for references cited which lack DOIs can still be used to help populate Wikidata.

 Some publishers provide article text in machine-readable formats such as XML where the references are identified and can be easily extracted.
 Other publishers may provide lists of references in the web view of an article, sometimes with embedded markup.
-Hence we can regard taxonomists as, in effect, “crowd sourcing” the taxonomic literature simply by the act of publishing their research.
+Hence, we can regard taxonomists as, in effect, “crowd sourcing” the taxonomic literature simply by the act of publishing their research.
 For example, articles published in the journal Zootaxa together contain over a million references cited (Page, 2020a).

 Taxonomic databases

 The numerous taxonomic databases being developed by the community, often focussed on a particular taxonomic group, are yet another source of bibliographic data.
-Regrettably, in many cases taxonomic databases do not treat the taxonomic literature as a first class citizen, and hence the data may be stored in an abbreviated form (such as the micro-citations mentioned above).
+Regrettably, in many cases taxonomic databases do not treat the taxonomic literature as a first-class citizen, and hence the data may be stored in an abbreviated form (such as the micro-citations mentioned above).
 But some databases do provide high-quality curated literature which can be used to help populate Wikidata.

 Databases of researchers

-Yet another potential source of data are the collections of articles created by researchers as part of an online profile or identity, such as ORCID or ResearchGate.
-Using a combination of manual input and web services, ORCID (“ORCID”) assembles a list of publications (and other outputs) linked to a researcher’s unique identifier (their ORCID id).
+Yet another potential source of data are the collections of articles created by researchers as part of an online profile or identity, such as ORCID (“ORCID”) or ResearchGate (“ResearchGate”).
+Using a combination of manual input and web services, ORCID assembles a list of publications (and other outputs) linked to a researcher’s unique identifier (their ORCID id).
 This data is openly available via an API.
-In contrast, ResearchGate (“ResearchGate”) is a commercial website where members can upload lists of their publications, and provide access to the publications themselves (on the understanding that their members have the legal right to do so).
+In contrast, ResearchGate is a commercial website where members can upload lists of their publications, and provide access to the publications themselves (on the understanding that their members have the legal right to do so).
 Although ResearchGate is “closed” in that it lacks a publicly available API, they do embed structured markup in their web pages which links authors to their publications using terms from the schema.org vocabulary.

 Wikis